DanceJL/Dance.jl/README.md

 ## 1 - Introduction

 Julia is an excellent backend language ([read more](https://cloud4scieng.org/2018/12/13/julia-distributed-computing-in-the-cloud/)), powering numerous Artificial Intelligence and Big Data applications.
-However integrating these results into web output is not the job of a data scientist, nor should it be complicated.
+However,  integrating these results into web output is not the job of a data scientist, nor should it be complicated.

 That said, the aim of Dance is to facilitate process by allowing output/reception of: